 The Company holds a 100% interest in a mining property known as Los Verdes, a molybdenum-copper property located in the State of Sonora, Mexico.
-Included in the Los Verdes project is the Bacanora claim.
-Included in the consideration paid for the Bacanora claim is a 2% Net Smelter Royalty on the gross amount sold, less specific costs, of all or a portion of the ores or concentrate derived from the property.
+Included in the collection of claims which comprise the Los Verdes project is the Bacanora claim.
+This claim is subject to a 2% Net Smelter Royalty on the gross amount sold, less specific costs, of all or a portion of the ores or concentrate derived from the property.
 In 2012, the Company acquired title to the Potreritos molybdenum-copper deposit concessions in Sonora, Mexico.
 The property is situated to the north of the Los Verdes property and referred to as the North Deposit.